lincalvin76/Platformer-Game/README.md

 This is a WIP platforming game.
-Credits to "techwithtim" for assets and basic movement code.
+Credits to "techwithtim" for basic assets and basic movement code.
+Credits to "White_Records" on pixabay for music.